jess-lynn-glitter/ProjectTwo/README.md

 4/21:   fixing and finishing up the info windows. putting my crudable routes in there as well.
 Just need tof igure out how to make an <a> element operate a Delete and a Put route....

+include several more api's. at least one more. do the weather one. definettily.
+OR DO THE POKEMON. literally just get some api's in there. more routes more routes!!

+-Project implements login and signup with passport without any errors and includes extra functionality like a user profile image or favorites

+------creston air media sucks. but it would be really cool to make our own program that hacks the tv.

+the plan for sunday is to read the rubric carefully. but first, finish your put route.
+THEN: start hitting the 3's on the rubric. you can do it.